STEMManagement/STEM-Surge-7.0/README.md

 The website (www.stemmanagement.com) has installers and more information.

-The code released here is running in production environments; it can be used directly, and serve as a set of examples on how a developer might create their own extensions to the platform.
+The code released here is running in production environments; it can be used directly, and serve as a set of examples on how developers might create their own extensions to the platform.